SUPPORT & FINANCIAL ASSISTANCE

 Medicare Insured Medicare/Government Insured

-Help identifying resources for eligible patients with Medicare/Medicare Part D, Medicaid, and other government insurance plans:
+Help identifying resources for eligible patients with Medicare/Medicare Part D, Medicaid, and other government insurance plans who express a financial need:

-• Financial assistance through Extra Help, a Medicare Part D Low-Income Subsidy (LIS) program
+• We can assist patients with searching for financial support from alternate funding resources, which may include financial assistance through Extra Help, a Medicare Part D Low-Income Subsidy (LIS) program

 uninsured Uninsured